junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 ## Pull Request

 You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
-Please run `flake8 --ignore E501 .` and `python ./scripts/test_before_push.py` before you commit the code.
+Please run `flake8 --ignore E501 .` and `pytest scripts/test_before_push.py -v` before you commit the code.
 Please also update the code structure [overview](docs/overview.md) accordingly if you add or remove files.

 ## Citation